carrol633/OMSBA5270/README.md

 # OMSBA5270
-My class code of assignment
+My class code of assignment in Winter Quarter 2024